This is a lovely article that could be used for recruitment. It may be out of date now and I do not have the original source.The Busy Scouter

 Of any 100 children who become Scouts, it is highly probable that 30 will drop out in their first year.
 Perhaps this may be regarded as failure but, in later life, all of these will remember that they had been Scouts and will speak well of what they did.

 Of that 100, only rarely will one ever appear in juvenile court.
 Twelve of the 100 will belong to no church, but through Scouting, these 12 and many of their families will be brought into contact with a church and will be actively involved for the rest of their lives.
 Two of the 100 will eventually become ministers.

 Each of the 100 will learn something from Scouting.
 Almost all will develop hobbies or skills that will add interest throughout the rest of their lives.
 Approximately 50 will serve in the nation’s military forces and, in varying degrees, profit from their Scout training.
 At least one will use it to save another person’s life and many credit it with saving their own.

-Four of the 100 will become Queen’s Scouts and at least one will later say that they valued this above their university degree.
+Four of the 100 will become King’s Scouts and at least one will later say that they valued this above their university degree.
 Many will find their future vocation through the programme work and their Scouting contacts.